"Jibby" Diol's positive outlook, outgoing personality, and strong work

 successful position with Kiewit construction in Denver.
 Family, friends, and

 co-workers were left grief-stricken by his tragic death Aug.
 5, 2020, in an

 arson fire at his home that also claimed the lives of his wife, daughter,

 sister, and niece.

-Kiewit is working with CSU to establish a civil engineering
+Kiewit worked with CSU to establish a civil engineering

 Diol's enthusiasm for learning was well known.

 Those who knew him feel the scholarship is a fitting tribute to the Senegalese

 immigrant who was named an Outstanding Grad in December 2018.
 "Jibby